pbutte/Microfinance-Peoject/README.md

 # Part 2 Description
 Data generated has been analysis in this section and 4 highly correlated features are identifies with Pearson Correlation.
 K Means Clustering has been used to form clusters in order to predict the similarity between the highly correlated features and the other independant variables.

+Note- Data analysis, pearson correlation and K Means Clustering is performed on the data from csv file (generated from Part 1) which is attached in the project.

 # References
 - https://en.wikipedia.org/wiki/Electricity_sector_in_India#cite_note-14
 - https://datatofish.com/if-condition-in-pandas-dataframe/